People's Liberation Army Navy Surface Force: Type 055

-Currently three Type 055 destroyers, The Nanchang, the Lhasa and the Dalian, which are Asia's biggest warships (Aircraft carriers and Amphibious assault ship not included) since the Second World War, are in active service.
-A total of 8 vessels are planned.
+Currently eight Type 055 destroyers - the Nanchang, the Lhasa, the Dalian, the Yan'an, the Anshan, the Zunyi, the Wuxi and the Xianyang - which are Asia's biggest warships (Aircraft carriers and Amphibious assault ship not included) since the Second World War, were in active service by the end of 2022, four with the North Sea Fleet and four with the South Sea Fleet.
+A second (improved) batch of eight are under construction under the 14th Five-Year Plan (2021-2025).
+Some or all of these may be to an improved Type 055A Class.

 The Type 055 destroyer is China's biggest surface combatant until now.
-It is designed to be a modern, multi-purpose warship, with four enormous Type 346B AESA radars and an integrated mast containing intelligence equipment, electronic countermeasures, and fire control radars.
-Armament will include 112-cell modular VLS able to operate with a variety of missiles, including land-attack cruise missiles, and a new 130 mm naval gun.
-Its displacement in excess of 12,000 tons and upgraded VLS capacity has led to the United States classifying it as a guided missile cruiser rather than a destroyer and as a result, analysts have compared it to the U.S Navy's Ticonderoga class cruiser and the Zumwalt class destroyer.
+It was designed to be a modern, multi-purpose warship, with four enormous Type 346B AESA radars and an integrated mast containing intelligence equipment, electronic countermeasures, and fire control radars.
+Armament includes 112-cell modular VLS able to operate with a variety of missiles, including land-attack cruise missiles, and a new 130 mm naval gun.
+Its displacement in excess of 12,000 tons and upgraded VLS capacity has led to the United States classifying it as a guided missile cruiser rather than a destroyer and as a result, analysts have compared it to the U.S. Navy's Ticonderoga class cruiser and the Zumwalt class destroyer.